actualbudget/actual/docs/budgeting/categories.md

 ## Viewing Category Notes

-Once a Category has been given a note it is possible to view it in one of two way.
+Once a Category has been given a note it is possible to view it in one of two ways.

 1. Hover over the paper icon on the category and the note contents will appear for you to view.

 ![](/static/img/categories/CategoryViewNoteHover.png)

-2. Click the paper icon, this will open the edit box where you can see the note content and also edit the note should you wish.
+2. Click the paper icon.
+This will open the edit box where you can see the note content and also edit the note, should you wish.

 ![](/static/img/categories/CategoryEditNote.png)